mariajoao722/AdministracaoSistemasProject/README.md

 To use the Terraform configurations:
 1. Ensure you have Terraform installed on your local machine.

+   #### For linux (using apt)

+    ```
+    sudo apt-get update
+    sudo apt-get install -y terraform
+    ```

+    #### For macOS (using Homebrew):

+    ```
+    brew install terraform
+    ```

-2. Clone or download this repository.
+3. Clone or download this repository.
-3. Navigate to the directory containing the `main.tf` file.
+4. Navigate to the directory containing the `main.tf` file.
-4. Run `terraform init` to initialize the configuration.
+5. Run `terraform init` to initialize the configuration.
+6. Run `terraform validate` to check the syntax and validity of the configuration.
-5. Run `terraform plan` to preview the changes that Terraform will make to your infrastructure.
+7. Run `terraform plan` to preview the changes that Terraform will make to your infrastructure.
-6. Run `terraform apply` to create the VM instances as defined in the configuration file.
+8. Run `terraform apply` to create the VM instances as defined in the configuration file.
+   - For better efficiency and to avoid manual confirmation, you can add the `--auto-approve` flag:

+**Note:** If you make changes to your Terraform files, just rerun the final three steps.
+The initial `terraform init` is only necessary during the initial setup or when transitioning to a different Terraform configuration."

 ## Backup Strategies